-International students must contact the three staff members responsible for guiding their educational experience at Pima Community College.
+International students should contact the three staff members responsible for guiding their educational experience at Pima Community College.
 These are the International Student Admission Specialist, the International Student Counselor, and a program advisor.
-Since two of these staff members are currently available only at the West Campus, fulltime international students must be admitted and complete registration and schedule changes at that location.
+Since two of these staff members are currently available only at the West Campus, full-time international students must apply for admission and complete registration and schedule changes at that location.